dragona/android-intro/11_GradientBackground/readme.md

 # Background gradient

 Before, when I needed a gradient effect (smooth transition between multiple colors) as a background of my acitivy, I always used and image and stretched it to fill parent on both height and width.
-It is good to know that you can create a drawable xml file to specify a shape with a linear, radial or sweep gradient effect.
+It is good to know that you can create a drawable xml file to specify a shape with a (1)linear, (2)radial or (3)sweep gradient effect.

 For all the below implementation, just create a new android project and create a new file "background_gradient.xml" in your drawable folder.
 Use this as the backgound of your activity layout file